SkylineCommunications/dataminer-docs/connector-help/connector_help/Maxbert_PDU.md

 ## How to use

-The element created with this driver has one **General** data page, which contains:
+The element created with this connector has one **General** data page, which contains:

 - On the left, general system information parameters such as System Description, Name and Location.
 - On the right, the measured current for each socket and all phase states for each phase.
 If a temperature sensor is available, the temperature is also displayed.